 An opportunity arose in 1983 to establish Principal Pipe Organs.
 Early expansion has continued steadily and the firm currently has six full-time and other workshop staff many of whom, like Geoffrey Coffin himself, are active musicians.
 Restoration of mainly mechanical action instruments forms the nucleus of the firm’s work together with the production of new organs.

-- Myriads of small electrical components, as well as many more items, such that the Church had the appearance of an organ ‘jumble sale’.
+Many more items such that the Church had the appearance of an organ ‘jumble sale’.

 All were retrieved from the apparent jumble and were placed in their appointed position in the seemingly small organ chamber.
 It was wonderful and fascinating to watch Geoffrey Coffin and his team of talented craftsmen as they assembled the mixture of items into a coherent whole.
 The interest of the bystander was also whetted by Geoffrey’s two talks on how organ pipes are designed and built to create a particular sound, and how the air flow from the bellows is controlled to a given pipe by drawing a stop and pressing a key.
 Through the infectious enthusiasm of Geoffrey and his team, many people came to appreciate the technical skills and the craftsmanship required for such a project with an expected life of a hundred or more years.